Sam Pirozzolo

-Sam Pirozzolo is an American politician from Staten Island that currently serves as a member of the New York State Assembly for the 63rd District, replacing the retiring Michael Cusick.
+Samuel T. Pirozzolo is an American politician from Staten Island who currently serves as a member of the New York State Assembly for the 63rd District, replacing the retiring Michael Cusick.
 Prior to this he had run for several offices in the Borough, and has been involved in the local Staten Island Republican Party.

 Early life

 Along with his political career, Pirozzolo continues to work as an optician running a private practice for 35 years.
 He also served as the chairman of the Steinway Street Business Improvement District and was president of the Staten Island Community Education Council for seven years.

 In 2014 Pirozzolo, as vice president of the New York City Parents Union, was part of a class-action lawsuit against the State of New York demanding that the New York State Education Department strike down provisions that "prevent the removal of ineffective teachers from the classroom" and "require layoffs of more effective teachers" in economic downturns, during which, the department lays off non-unionized teachers first, regardless of their performance, in an effort to keep as many members of the American Federation of Teachers tenured as possible.